outovhush/revops-portfolio/README.md

 #### 👉 Concept design for end-2-end B2B GTM process

-__Goal:__ Give stakeholders a high-level overview of the proposed B2B go-to-market process, from marketing and lead generation through customer success.
-Highlight the main stages, key activities, and handover points.
+__Goal:__ Give stakeholders a high-level summary of the proposed B2B go-to-market process, from marketing and lead generation to customer success.
+Highlight the main stages, key activities, and handover points to support the CRM rollout.

 __Skills:__ B2B sales processes, Business analysis, Requirements gathering, Process design, and Visualization.